 There are limitless ways to use video to keep your team engaged.
 Below are a few of our favorites.
 Mix and match to find what works for you, or try all of them!

 Why waste time writing long emails that often go unread?
 When you need to make a quick announcement, try recording a quick, casual video instead.
 You’ll get your message across more clearly, and you’re more likely to get a meaningful response from your recipient.

 This is the preferred method at semi-remote company AgoraPulse, according to Product Marketing Director Lisa Kalner Williams.

 “We are spread over 15 countries, so preparing a video with an issue, idea, or question saves us from having calls that are convenient for some but really bad for others,” Williams said.

 AgoraPulse uses Screencast-O-Matic for video because, according to Williams, it makes communication quicker and clearer for the team.
 “It saves us hours of waiting for an email response or trying to set up phone calls across datelines,” she said.

-Replace in-person meetings – The fewer meetings the better, right?
+The fewer meetings the better, right?
 If you want to present information to your team without disrupting everyone’s workflow, make a video instead.
 People can watch on their own time, and refer back to it if they missed something.
 No more repeating yourself for those who missed the meeting.

 If you need to present a slideshow, you can easily turn your Google Slides or PowerPoint into a video with Screencast-O-Matic.
 You’ll be able to make your slides more engaging with music, highlights, narration, and more.